Garrett96/docusite/README.md

 ## Bring your documentation online in minutes for free

-* Only needs a browser and internet to setup.
+* Easy setup and works right out of the box.
 * No project file configuration required to get started.
 * Optional password protection for page content.
-* 100% free barring use of custom domain.
+* 100% free.

 <img width="1138" alt="Screen Shot 2024-09-11 at 01 43 25" src="https://github.com/user-attachments/assets/68f0f167-32e9-4e8f-b55b-5a7c0c91a00a">